jaimejim/draft-coap-mud/draft-jimenez-t2trg-mud-coap.md

 Manufacturer Usage Descriptions (MUDs) have been specified in {{!RFC8520}}.
 As the RFC states, the goal of MUD is to provide a means for end devices to signal to the network what sort of access and network functionality they require to properly function.

-While {{!RFC8520}} contemplates the use of CoAP {{!RFC7252}} in the form of CoAP URLs it does not explain how MUDs can be used in a CoAP network.
-Moreover, in CoAP we can host the MUD file on the CoAP endpoint itself, instead of hosting it on a dedicated MUD File Server.
 Schemes that rely on connectivity to bootstrap the network might be flaky if that connectivity is not present, potentially preventing the device from working correctly in the absence of Internet connectivity.
 Moreover, even in environments that do provide connectivity it is unclear how continued operation can occur when the manufacturer's server is no longer available.

+While {{!RFC8520}} contemplates the use of CoAP {{!RFC7252}} in the form of CoAP URLs, it does not explain how MUDs can be used in a CoAP network.
+Moreover, in CoAP the MUD file can be hosted on the CoAP endpoint itself, instead of hosting it on a dedicated MUD File Server.

 ## Requirements Language